WheteThunger/TechTreeControl/README.md

 #### Is it possible to customize the displayed prices?

 Not possible.
 That is all client-side.
 Plugins cannot detect whether the tech tree is open, nor which tech tree node the player has selected.
 Plugins can only detect when a player clicks the button to unlock a specific blueprint.

-## Future development plans (when time permits)

-- Show a persistent UI message while the player is looting a workbench, which should state that the tech tree is modded, with the following details depending on the level of the workbench (and corresponding tech tree).
-  - List of optional blueprints
-  - List of disallowed blueprints
-  - List of price modifications
-  - Whether the player has permission to skip any blueprint
-- Show a brief UI message in the following situations.
-  - When a player is charged a non-vanilla price, show the amount they were charged.
-  - When the player fails to unlock a node that uses a non-vanilla price, show the amount required.
-  - When the player fails to unlock a node that is disallowed, clearly state that it is not allowed and whether it can be skipped.
-- Support for alternate items or currencies (Economics, Server Rewards)

-Please let me know if you would like support for the following features so that I can prioritize them.
-- Different prices based on player permission
-- Different prices when using the research table